The Jazz Messengers: Messengers rejuvenation (1976–90)

 Wynton Marsalis' star was rising quickly.
-He and his brother left to form their own band in early 1982.
+He and his brother Branford left to form their own band in early 1982.
 Due to Donald Brown's struggles with arthritis, he left the band at this time as well.
 The new lineup was Terence Blanchard and Donald Harrison on the front line, and Johnny O'Neal on piano, joining Pierce and Fambrough.
 This lineup recorded Oh-By the Way for Timeless in 1982.
 The band turned over gradually over the next year.
 Pierce left to begin teaching at Berklee in September 1982.
 He was replaced by Jean Toussaint.
 Fambrough left in mid-1983 to be replaced by Lonnie Plaxico.
 And Mulgrew Miller took over for Johnny O'Neal in 1984.

-This new lineup – Blanchard, Harrison, Toussaint, Miller, and Plaxico—stayed together throughout 1985, into 1986.
+This new lineup – Blanchard, Donald Harrison, Toussaint, Miller, and Plaxico—stayed together throughout 1985, into 1986.
 They recorded New York Scene in 1984 and Live at Kimball's in 1985, both for Concord Jazz.
 A live date from Ronnie Scott's in London also appeared.

 Blanchard and Harrison formed their own band in mid-1986.
 They were replaced by Wallace Roney and Kenny Garrett, respectively.
 Tim Williams was also added on trombone.
 This group recorded the Feeling Good album for Delos.

 By the end of 1987 the band had turned over once again.
 Philip Harper was the new trumpet player, Javon Jackson joined on tenor, and Robin Eubanks returned on trombone.
 The new pianist was Benny Green and Peter Washington was the bassist.
 This lineup recorded Not Yet and I Get a Kick Out of Bu (with Leon Dorsey replacing Washington on bass), both for Soul Note in 1988.

 In 1989, what became the final Jazz Messengers lineup was established: Brian Lynch on trumpet, Javon Jackson and Dale Barlow on tenors, Steve Davis and/or Frank Lacy on trombone, Geoff Keezer on piano and Essiet Okon Essiet on bass.

-A concert at the Leverkusen Jazz Festival in Germany commemorated in October 1989 commemorated Blakey's 70th birthday.
-Playing were the current messengers, plus many special guests: Freddie Hubbard, Terence Blanchard, Donald Harrison, Jackie McLean, Wayne Shorter, Benny Golson, Curtis Fuller, Walter Davis Jr., Buster Williams, Roy Haynes, and Michele Hendricks singing a song composed for the occasion by Horace Silver.
+This final group recorded the final Messengers album, One for All (1990), on A&M Records.
+In October 1989, the group played a special concert at the Leverkusen Jazz Festival in Germany to celebrate Blakey's 70th birthday with many invited guests, including Freddie Hubbard, Terence Blanchard, Donald Harrison, Jackie McLean, Wayne Shorter, Benny Golson, Curtis Fuller, Walter Davis Jr., Buster Williams and Roy Haynes, with Michele Hendricks singing a song composed for the occasion by Horace Silver.

-This final group recorded the final Messengers album, One for All, on A&M Records.